henryphseven/Operating_Systems/README.md

 2. dumppid.c: implement a new system call "dump" which dumps memory of a process on the console

-Typing dumppid <process id> will dump memory of the process with the matching process id on the console.
+Typing "dumppid <process id>" will dump memory of the process with the matching process id on the console.

 3. thread.c: implement threads and spinlocks